ZoobaBattleArena/Discord-Embed/README.md

 # Discord-Embed
-Char JSON Body for the Discord Embeds
+Char JSON Body for the Discord Embeds:

-Welcome individual,

-see [Example.json](/Example.json) for a copy of the body
+- see [Example.json](/Example.json) for a copy of the body

 # CharBody.json